 Imitation is the sincerest form of flattery in professional wrestling.
-But let’s be real, there are certain moves that wrestlers just shouldn’t do.
+But let’s be honest, there are certain moves that wrestlers just shouldn’t do.
 Over the years, a particular wrestler has perfected a move with such crisp efficiency that no one will ever come close to mirroring its execution.
 There are five moves on my list that wrestlers should stay away from because it will never be done as well as their predecessor who brought it into the limelight.

-Jake’ The Snake’ Roberts’ DDT: It was once one of the most popular finishing maneuvers of all time and now it is used as just another move.
-Raven, Mick Foley, Randy Orton and others have used the DDT in their arsenal but none pulled it off with more effectiveness than Jake Roberts.
-The move was also portrayed as one of the most feared by many heels in the 1980’s and 90’s.
-Fans chanted “DDT”, DDT” as Robert’s called for Damien’s Dinner Time.
-The Miz might be able to prove me wrong on this one though.
+Jake’ The Snake’ Roberts’ DDT: It was once one of the most popular finishing maneuvers of all time, and now it is used as just another move.
+Raven, Mick Foley, Randy Orton, and others have used the DDT in their arsenal, but none pulled it off with more effectiveness than Jake Roberts.
+The move was also portrayed as one of the most feared by many heels in the 1980s and ’90s.
+Fans chanted “DDT,” DDT” as Robert’s called for Damien’s Dinner Time.
+The Miz might be able to prove me wrong on this one, though.

 Bret Hart’s Sharpshooter: The Rock needs to stop doing the Sharpshooter ASAP.
-He often forgets how to apply the move and it screams “Wrestling is Fake” when he executes the hold.
+He often forgets how to apply the move, and it screams “Wrestling is Fake” when he executes the hold.
 Sting’s application of the move is suspect too.
-He often doesn’t sink down all the way and sit down on the back and I just sit there wondering how anyone is supposed to believe a wrestler can’t escape the dreaded Scorpion Death Lock.
-Sting did it first but the move was made famous by Bret Hart.
-It looked like it really hurt when Hart applied the hold and he protected the move by having very few people escape his grip.
+He often doesn’t sink down all the way and sit down on the back, and I just sit there wondering how anyone is supposed to believe a wrestler can’t escape the dreaded Scorpion Death Lock.
+Sting did it first, but the move was made famous by Bret Hart.
+It looked like it really hurt when Hart applied the hold, and he protected the move by having very few people escape his grip.

-Vader Bomb: Jack Swagger lands with it too lightly and Big Show looks like Homer Simpson falling down the stairs when doing this move.
+Vader Bomb: Jack Swagger lands with it too lightly, and Big Show looks like Homer Simpson falling down the stairs when doing this move.
 Vader crushed some of the best in the business with this move.
 His appearance on Raw a few weeks back against Heath Slater was a refreshing reminder of how good this move is done when it’s Vader Time!